gumaerc-testorg/sts.004-fall-2013/content/pages/syllabus.md

 {{< tdclose >}}
 {{< tdopen >}}
-Written and oral presentation: MIT 150th Exhibit examples (students choose three items and explain how each illustrates the intersection of science, technology, and the world)
+Written and oral presentation: MIT 150{{< sup "th" >}} Exhibit examples (students choose three items and explain how each illustrates the intersection of science, technology, and the world)
 {{< tdclose >}}

 {{< trclose >}}